BetaBot2002/dsa-assignments/README.md

 22. Implement the radix sort algorithm for integers.
 [View Answer](./RadixSort.c)

 #### Assignment 5
 23. Implement a binary search tree and write functions for insertion and deletion.
+[View Answer](./BinarySearchTreeInsertionDeletion.c)
 24. Write a program to find the height of a binary tree.
+[View Answer](./BinarySearchTreeFindHeight.c)
 25. Implement an algorithm to check if a binary tree is a binary search tree (BST).
+[View Answer](./CheckBinarySearchTree.c)
 26. Create a function to find the lowest common ancestor (LCA) of two nodes in a binary tree.
+[View Answer](./BinarySearchTreeLowestCommonAncestor.c)

 #### Assignment 6
 27. Write an algorithm to perform an in-order traversal of a binary tree without recursion.